GabrielDCelery/personal-notes/inbox/git-stash.md

 ---
-title: Conflict resolution
+title: Git stash
 author: Gabor Zeller
 date: 2024-09-01T16:46:13Z
 tags: ['git']
 draft: true
 ---

-# Conflict resolution
+# Git stash

-## Options of dealing with conflict resolution
+## Dealing with conflict resolution

 The problem we all face is that after making a change we might need to integrate someone else's change into our codebase.
 There are usually several options to do that: